ZOOGRAPHY

 1.

-Where wolves range we might recognize the pen, bound together from sticks and branches, and the interwoven fence as the arliest vertical spatial enclosure is a measured step, the eagle's room, a cirqued world whirling in his cullied eyes.
-Cheetah's thick unkempt head runs up the illusion of a simpering Ganges, Bengal tiger sluices prey because he walked on the steeley bank & prayed to a Goddess in the river, that he only invented from a stanched motif.
+Where wolves range we might recognize the pen, bound together with sticks and branches, and the interwoven fence, as the earliest vertical spatial enclosure is a measured step, the eagle's room, a cirqued world whirling in his cullied eyes.
+Cheetah's thick unkempt head runs up the illusion of a simpering Ganges, Bengal tiger sluices prey "because he walked on the steeley bank & prayed to a Goddess in the river, that he only invented" from a stanched motif.

 Cockatoos cast twin shadows an at once wondrous and faithful picture of the animal, but wherever he pictures himself he almost always conceals his features behind an animal mask.
 He achieved positive virtuosity as a draughtsman, but disdained to portray his own face racing about the halation of Australia's painted foliage.
 Descending on or crawling into enclosures, wildlife shares space with incarcerated brethren plotting their escape, or just vacationing by a lake smooth with flouncing ducks.
 Pencil-thin saffron robes waver in the pond, pecking at flagella of sun's immolation, in a grove of bamboo standing on the leg of a stork.